plibin/vala-rl-25/README.md

 # VALA RL 25

 Welcome to VALA RL 25.
-In this repository, you will find three notebooks:
+In this repository, you will find the lecture slides [here](slides), and three notebooks:

 - [Notebook 1](src/1_dqn.ipynb) implements the *Deep-Q Network* (DQN) algorithm.
 - [Notebook 2](src/2_seed_impact.ipynb) investigates the impact of the random seed on the training of machine learning models.